chrisvriend/fmridenoiser/README.md

 rsfmridenoise_sarray.sh can be used to run denoising on ALL subjects in the fmriprep output directory using a SLURM array.

-Paths and variables will need to be changed INSIDE the script to specify the denoising pipeline, number of dummy variables to remove, smoothing kernel, etc.
+Paths and variables will need to be changed INSIDE the script to specify the denoising pipeline, number of dummy scans to remove, smoothing kernel, etc.